-After the measured survey spectra of Au, Ag, or Cu were read into UNIFIT, the corresponding "true" reference spectra can be added by [Calibration Intensity Scale - Load Reference Spectrum - Au twin, Ag twin, Cu twin, Au mono, Ag mono, Cu mono].
+After the measured survey spectrum of Au, Ag, or Cu was read into UNIFIT, the corresponding "true" reference spectra can be added by [Calibration Intensity Scale - Survey Spectra Approach (SSA) - Load Reference Spectra].
+General, this function is deactivated.
+If a corrects survey is loaded and displayed on the active window, then this function is activated.